-Our approach to each Vanavasi recognizes their uniqueness, with a personalized program, that is open to iteration.
+Our approach to each Vanavasi recognises their uniqueness, with a personalised program, that is open to iteration.
 While treatments, sessions and activities bring healing, vitality and learning, it is also important not to do too much.
 One must find time to just be and let things settle.

 Shorter retreats allow one to rest and restore depleted energies.
 After a fortnight, one might achieve tangible wellness benefits and greater awareness.
 Three weeks onwards, transformation begins and deeper goals can be addressed.
 Beyond four weeks is when the layers really begin to unravel and wellbeing arises from within.
 Transformation then takes root with new habits and we find clarity through learning and practice, inspiring action towards greater realisation.